 I started Atomic Object in the summer of 2001 with Bill Bereza, one of my former students at Grand Valley State University.
 We raised Atomic from the ashes of a dot-com startup where I had been VP of Engineering.
 When that company failed to get a second round of funding, it went under and left us with some office furniture, three interns, the remainder of a lease, and a missing month's pay.

-In May of 2019, I moved to Executive Chairman, passing the CEO reins to Michael Marsiglia and Shawn Crowley.
-In this position, I work on a strategy for purpose-driven growth, the evolution of our governance, ownership, and structure, and memorializing our culture—work that I believe improves our odds of reaching our 100-year goal.
+In May of 2019 I moved to Executive Chairman, passing the CEO reins to Michael Marsiglia and Shawn Crowley.
+In this position, I worked on a strategy for purpose-driven growth, the evolution of our governance, ownership, and structure, and memorializing our culture—work that I believe improves our odds of reaching our 100-year goal.